 2. Use your health insurance from home

-You can contact your health insurance at home and ask if they have any international insurance options.
-Since you are already insured with them, you can usually get a cheaper (or even free!deal.
+You can contact your health insurance at home and ask if they have any international travel insurance options.
+Since you are already insured with them, you can usually get a cheaper (or even a free!) deal.
 Remember to check if it covers the places you are going to as well as the sort of activities you will do.

 Fraud Warning!
 As I have mentioned before, both WorldNomads and HCC travel insurances can be purchased after you’ve already started your trip.
 But be careful with possible fraud!
 This does not mean that you can travel without travel insurance and purchase it only after you have become ill or had an accident.